thanethomson/blog/data/Post/2011-11-21-validity-a-tale-of-disillusionment.md

 >

-> **Wait a minute… So what the hell am I eating?**
+> **Wait a minute...
+So what the hell am I eating?**

 >

 > _Good question.
 Nobody really knows.
-Like I said, we've got some theories…
+Like I said, we've got some theories...
 >  _